 Junit Sampler Tutorial

 This tutorial attempts to explain the basic design, functionality and usage of the new Junit Sampler for Jmeter.
-The sampler is currently in Jmeter's CVS and is not part of Jmeter 2.1 release candidate.
-The sampler will be included in the next release of Jmeter.
+The sampler was introduced in 2.1.2 release of Jmeter.
+Earlier releases do not have the sampler.

 Design